What is contrast?

 - Least amount of contrast required to make a target visible is called Contrast Threshold.
 Its reciprocal is called Contrast Sensitivity.

-- Spatial CS- is given by stationary stripped patterns or letters(Most of the times we measure only spatial CS)
+- Spatial CS- is given by stationary striped patterns or letters(Most of the times we measure only spatial CS)

 What are the units of contrast sensitivity?